fernfernfern/diagnostic-orb/README.md

 # Diagnostic Orb

-The diagnostic orb is intented to serve two purposes.
+The diagnostic orb is intented to serve two purposes:

 1. Help guide people using CircleCI to solve problems and optimize their configurations.